snac-cooperative/technical-docs/tat_requirements/plan.md

 1. List requirements of the overall application. (done)

-2. Organize requirements by component, clean up, flesh out, and vet.
+2. Organize requirements by component, clean up, flesh out, and vet. (requires team meetings)

 3. Create formal specifications for each component based on the official, clean, requirements document.
-Prototypes may help ensure the formal spec is written correctly.
+Prototypes will help ensure the formal spec is written correctly.

 4. Define a timeline for development and prototyping based on the formal specifications document.